AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-17-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 Although this might be true, it doesn't make sense to me for various reasons.

+If the company really wanted to keep me on, they could have allowed me to work in an area where they needed more engineers or explored the possibility of working reduced hours/pay.
+I have on multiple occasions shown that I can pick up new technologies relatively fast, so it would have been low risk.
+I had written a lot of the backend code.
+I also had a lot of historical context about some engineering decisions in the Product and Engineering team, so I could have easily continued to provide value.

 > It was the easiest way to silence what I think they saw as disruptive dissent

 Like other startups I have been a part of, I joined this one early in the company's life before the founders built the leadership team.
 From the beginning, I openly raised things I disagreed with or thought could be better.